TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/CreatingContent/Index.rst

 =========================

-If you are working with the *Introduction Package*, you will see more content elements as described here, because the *Introduction Package* comes with several content elements of its own.
+If you are working with the *Introduction Package*, you will see more content elements than described here, because the *Introduction Package* comes with several content elements of its own.

 But, on this page we only show the TYPO3 core content elements.